Ashok0/EnderalVREssentials/README.md

 	* Disable "Smaller HUD for VR" if you prefer a larger font size and larger HUD.
 	* Enable "VRIK Rift-Index-WMR Controller Bindings" if using the Valve Index.
 	* Enable "High Poly Project" for higher polygon objects.
 Improves visuals but may cause minor graphical glitches.
 	* Disable "Caliente's Beautiful Bodies Enhancer -CBBE-" if you prefer vanilla bodies.
-Pre-configured as Vanilla NonNude.
+Pre-configured as Vanilla NeverNude.
 	* Disable "Bijin Skin UNP and CBBE" if you prefer vanilla skin.
 	* Enable "Equippable Tattoo Skins UNP + CBBE" if you wish to apply tattoos/bodypaint to your character (female only).
 	* Enable "Replace spiders with wolfs and bears" if you have arachnophobia!